MohammedAbidNafi/Messagium/README.md

 ## Messenger By Margs

-Messenger is an android app to instantly message with the users
+Messenger is an android app to instantly communicate with people while keeping their privacy secured.

-This project uses firebase for Database, Storage and Authentication.
+This project uses Firebase for Database, Storage, Push Notification, Analytics and Authentication.

 If your working on this make sure you connect this project to your firebase account and enter the API key in API service for notifications.